cggh/panoptes/documentation/deployment.rst

 Note that, during this process, a copy of `config.py` is put in the build folder.
 This copy is used by the actual server process.
 This will attempt to install the needed python packages and link Panoptes into the DQXServer framework which serves the app.

+.. _server-data-structure:

 Server data file structure
 --------------------------
-Panoptes uses two file directories, and the location of both has to be specified in config.py.
+Panoptes uses two file directories, and the location of both has to be specified in config.py (example: `config.py.sample <https://github.com/cggh/DQXServer/blob/master/config.py.sample#L38>`_).

 BASEDIR:
 This is the root directory for storing file-based server data.
 It should contain subdirectories "SummaryTracks", "Uploads" and "temp".